 "Thank you, " I say as I brush off my clothes and try to find Elliot.
 He is nowhere to be seen; he must have kept going without me, the bastard.

 "It's my pleasure," responds a gravelly voice.
 I know the voice all too well.
-I no longer needed worry Roland's seven-foot henchman anymore.
+I no longer needed worry about Roland's seven-foot henchman anymore.
 The man himself stands in front of me, a thick sinewy hand clutching my arm hard enough to leave a bruise.
 "I don't think we've been formerly introduced.
 I've always wanted to meet Bran's little pet."
-He releases my arm, both of us knowing I wouldn't run.
+He releases my arm, both of us knowing I won't run.